 The equipment, which resembles a small sled, was towed by hand across the interior of the Pa stone enclosure in measured transects.

 Geophysical radar data are generated with GPR by sending pulses of radar energy into the ground at specific time intervals.
 The energy reflected off buried objects, features or strata is detected as the waves return to a receiving antenna.
-The GPR mapping appeared to show buried stone concentrations.
-Excavation will be needed to determine whether these are cultural features or natural rock formations beneath the surface.
+The GPR mapping appeared to show buried stone concentrations, but subsequent excavation in 2017 did not find any structures or features of interest.